NWalker4483/GPT_RPG/docs/Prompt Library.md

 		stat info

 Current Events:
-	{Other Character Name} is attacking you.
+	{Other Actor Name} is attacking you.

 Possible Actions:
 1. Approach {Item Name}
 2. Pick Up {Item Name}
-3. Run from {Other Character Name}
+3. Run from {Other Actor Name}

 ## Human Guide Prompt \*example
->[!warning] Limit to 512 characters
+>[!warning] Limit to 512 Actors

 Your goal in game is to kill all other players.
 Prioritize attack all other players first.
 Pickup Items that increase damage and health.
-If you see {Other Character Name} run away.
+If you see {Other Actor Name} run away.

 ## Game Manager Prompt

 You are an overseer of a text based mrpg game.
-Your job is to validate the actions that Characters make in the game and communicate why an action is invalid.
+Your job is to validate the actions that Actors make in the game and communicate why an action is invalid.
 A copy of the ruleset has been provided for reference below.

 Rules: {[[Rules and Formulas]]}